Hugh Hutton Stannus

 Hugh Hutton Stannus (21 March 1840 – 18 August 1908) was a sculptor, architect and author.
 In his early career he worked with the sculptor Alfred Stevens; he was in later life a lecturer at art colleges.

 Life

 Stannus was born in Sheffield on 21 March 1840; his father, the Rev. Bartholomew Stannus, was a member of an old Irish family, and his mother Jane was daughter of the Rev. William Hutton of Belfast.
-His first artistic training was gained in Sheffield under H. D. Lomas at the Sheffield School of Art, after which he was articled to the firm of H. E. Hoole & Co. in that town, whose foundry was then engaged in producing work from the designs of the sculptor Alfred Stevens.
+His first artistic training was gained in Sheffield under Henry Dent Lomas at the Sheffield School of Art, after which he was articled to the firm of H. E. Hoole & Co. in that town, whose foundry was then engaged in producing work from the designs of the sculptor Alfred Stevens.

 Early career with Alfred Stevens

 From this apprenticeship resulted a close acquaintance with the details of artistic metal casting.
 Some designs by Stannus for foundry work were selected for the Exhibition of 1862, and an "Essay on the History of Founding in Brass, Copper, and Bronze" won him in 1881 the freedom and livery of the Founders' Company, of which he became in 1907 sub-warden.
 A more important consequence of the employment at Hoole's was the personal acquaintance with Alfred Stevens.
 Stannus became his pupil, his assistant, his devoted friend, and afterwards his biographer.
 With Stevens he worked at the production of the Wellington monument for St Paul's Cathedral, and the long story of the delays which beset that production may be read in Alfred Stevens and his Work (1891), an important folio in which Stannus commemorated his master.